LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 each block increases.
 The iterations per second ("Iter/s") column provides a useful performance metric independent of the measurement mode.

-The report still aggregates the data into a maximum number of iteration blocks (20 by default) to avoid visual clutter in programs with long-running loops.
+The report aggregates the data into a maximum number of iteration blocks (20 by default) to avoid visual clutter in programs with long-running loops.
 We can change this number with the `timeseries.maxrows` option.
 For example, we can choose a maximum of 3 blocks:

 .. code-block:: sh

-    $ ./examples/apps/cxx-example -P loop-report,iteration_interval=500,timeseries.maxrows=3
+    $ ./examples/apps/cxx-example -P loop-report,iteration_interval=500,timeseries.maxrows=3 5000
     Iteration summary (mainloop):
     -----------------